Vacantes académicas

 The time that elapses from the interviews until the final resolution is typically around two months.

-The Pontificia Universidad Católica de Chile, one of the leading academic institutions in Latin America, ranked first in QS Latin America University Ranking 2022, invites outstanding candidates for a full-time faculty position in the area of automation, artificial intelligence, and data science in civil engineering.
+The School of Engineering at Pontificia Universidad Católica de Chile (PUC), one of the leading engineering academic institutions in Latin America and ranked among the top four emerging leaders for engineering education worldwide, invites outstanding candidates for a full-time faculty position in Igneous Petrology.

 Duties